 How Long Do Chia Seeds Last After Expiration?

 While there’s no way to know an exact length of time, it’s safe to say that chia seeds, like most food products, should still be edible even after the expiration date.
 Since chia seeds tend to last much longer than most seeds or nuts, due to their hardiness, they may last a year to two or more past the expiration date.
-With chia seeds it’s not so much a concern of them spoiling, it’s more that the nutrients will break down and the seeds will not be a beneficial health wise.
+With chia seeds it’s not so much a concern of them spoiling, it’s more that the nutrients will break down and the seeds will not be as beneficial health-wise.
+(See Chia Seeds Benefits for all the benefits of chia seeds)

 If your chia seeds are past the expiration date, make sure the color and appearance is still normal.
 Then check the smell.
 They should have a neutral or no odor.
 If that is ok, then you can taste them.